GENERAL TERMS AND CONDITIONS OF BUSINESS GO! EXPRESS & LOGISTICS DEUTSCHLAND GMBH

 - Payment for transport is to be paid in cash to the courier at the time of dispatch at the latest, unless a contrary agreement prior to the acceptance of the goods to be transported.
-If payment should not be made on or after acceptance of the consignment, a dunning procedure will commence – unless a differing arrangements have been agreed concerning the demands arising from the consignment service and other supplementary services – without further reminder within fourteen days of acceptance of the consignment or ten days following receipt of the invoice, whichever should be at the latest point in time.
+If payment should not be made on or after acceptance of the shipment, a dunning procedure will commence – unless a differing arrangements have been agreed concerning the demands arising from the consignment service and other supplementary services – without further reminder within fourteen days of acceptance of the consignment or ten days following receipt of the invoice, whichever should be at the latest point in time.
 GO! imposes interest on defaulted payments at the customary bank amount, at least 0.75 % per month or part thereof.

 The assertion for further damages caused by delay remains hereby unaffected, as does the proof of loss caused by delay has not occurred or to a significantly lesser extent.

 III.
 Acceptance and delivery

-- Acceptance of the assignment coincides with acceptance of the assignment, at the latest on the handing over of the consignment by or on behalf of the sender; the dispatch follows as soon as the infrastructure and the schedule of the individual courier allows.
+- Acceptance of the assignment coincides with acceptance of the assignment, at the latest on the handing over of the shipment by or on behalf of the sender; the dispatch follows as soon as the infrastructure and the schedule of the individual courier allows.

-- If delivery terms should be agreed expressly and in writing (comp. number II.1), this shall commence with the acceptance of the consignment.
+- If delivery terms should be agreed expressly and in writing (comp. number II.1), this shall commence with the acceptance of the shipment.
 If undeliverable, the delivery term is to be extended by one day.

 - GO! is authorised – but not obliged – to open consignments for purposes of address verification, for reasons concerning the correct execution of the contractual assignment or in accordance with official orders.

 - Packets may also be placed in letterboxes, where has been agreed.
 These packets are considered delivered when placed into the letterbox.
 Our liability ends with the placement of the packet into the letterbox of the designated consignee or when they are deposited.